rastersoft/multipackager/README.md

 By default, the working copies are created at **/root/multipackager**, but it is possible to set a different folder in a configuration file (more on this later).
 The use of the root folder is because multipackager must be run as root, because it launches chroot-based virtual machines.

 After the working copy is created, the project's folder is copied inside and a virtual machine is launched.
 Inside it, multipackager will install the dependencies for the project, compile it and build the package.
-Multipackager can determine automagically the build system (make, cmake, autoconf/automake...).
+Multipackager can determine automagically the build system (pydev, make, cmake, autoconf/automake...).

 The created packages are stored in the current folder.
 Also, if a package already exists, it won't be created again, but will be skipped.
 This allows to just relaunch multipackager with the same parameters if, due to an error, the creation of one architecture or OS version fails but not the previous ones.